José Esquivel: Chicano Art Phases

 Many of Esquivel's most powerful Chicano works from his first Chicano art period (c.
 1968-73) treat farm workers, who take on a mechanical aspect from their repetitious toil in the fields.

 In his second Chicano art period, which began in 1991, Esquivel was deeply influenced by Surrealist artists and artists associated with them.
 (Some of the work in his first Chicano art period also reflected Surrealist sources.)
 These include Henri “Le Douanier” Rousseau the self-taught late 19th and early 20th century French artist, whom the Surrealists and Pablo Picasso admired.
 Esquivel was also influenced by Salvador Dalí, Diego Rivera, and Frida Kahlo.
-The latter two artists went though Surrealist phases and were also great admirers of Rousseau.
+The latter two artists went through Surrealist phases and were also great admirers of Rousseau.

 It has been argued that "Esquivel’s most important contributions to Chicano art were his paintings from the early 1970s of stylized farm workers (some of which were abstracted into virtual laboring beasts, others melded with the crops they harvested) and his allegorical variations on his parents' simple Westside home that he painted in the 2000s (they allude to poverty, and to the threats posed by crime and drugs, but these factors were countered by images of familial warmth, spirituality, and the accumulation of simple possessions that seem to offer protection and hope)."

 In 1977, Esquivel's work was featured in the "Dale Gas" Chicano Art Exhibition at the Houston Contemporary Arts Museum.
 In 1977, the Centro Cultural Aztlan was founded in San Antonio, in part to showcase the pioneering work of early Chicano artists, though, at that time, Esquivel had quit making Chicano art for a period of several years.
 Esquivel's work is featured in the National Museum of Mexican Art, the McNay Art Museum in San Antonio, and the San Antonio Museum of Art (SAMA).
 Shortly before his death, his archives were placed at the Smithsonian Institution's Archives of American Art.
 Esquivel's work has been shown at various university exhibitions.